 From going to a baseball game to heading out of the city for a Mexican vacation, Phoenix and the surrounding area have a lot to offer during spring break.
 On top of year-round attractions like Waterfall Canyon, Arizona has a number of seasonal destinations like the Wet 'n' Wild Water Park, which is only open during the summer months, as well as annual events during this school holiday.

 Alternatively, if you need to keep children occupied while you are working many of the Phoenix area cities and towns have Kids' Clubs for Spring Break; contact your city's Parks Department to see what programs they have available.

 01 of 16

-Everyone knows that March is the month for Cactus League baseball.
+Everyone knows that March is the month for Spring Training and the Cactus League baseball tournament.
 Tickets are more reasonably priced than regular season games, and the ten Spring Training stadiums around town are easy to get to.
-There are usually six games or more scheduled on any day in the month of March!
-If you can't take off from work, there are evening games, too.
+There are usually six games or more scheduled on any day in the month of March, and if you can't take off from work, there are evening games available, too.

 02 of 16

 Wet 'n' Wild opens on a limited basis for the Spring Break season, and the Golfland and SunSplash parks will have race cars, bumper boats, laser tag, miniature golf, and three water slides open during Spring Break.